School for Nomads

 Organisation: Richard O’Neill

-Richard will write a draft book based on the lives of Gypsy and Traveller young people living on the roadside.
-He will then gain feedback and insight from young people living on the roadside about the book, so that the book is engaging, relevant and truly representative of their lived experience.
+Richard has written this book, School for Nomads, based on the lives of Gypsy and Traveller young people living on the roadside.
+He gained feedback and insight from young people living on the roadside about the book, so that the book could be engaging, relevant and truly representative of their lived experiences.

 IMPACT OF THE PROJECT

 If school could really be like this, I’d be there now.